 Despite its relatively recent conception, the Lemon Drop today finds its way onto many bar menus both as a cocktail and as a shot.
 We offer a refreshing twist on the recipe that includes a touch of lavender.
 This floral component pairs nicely with lemon, and if you can avoid the overpowering perfume effect that is so common with candles and air fresheners, this cocktail may win you over.
 However, it does require some simple preparation beforehand in order to pull it off.
 After a couple of tries to get this right, here’s our recipe:

 Combine all ingredients in a shaker, add plenty of ice and shake thoroughly.
 Strain into a lavender sugar rimmed cocktail glass and serve.

 Probably the first thing you notice about this recipe is that it includes an unusual ingredient: lavender syrup.
 This isn’t really something you can buy.
 You have to make it.
-Thankfully, it’s not that hard, and I have included the recipe below.
-Beyond that, it’s a basic Lemon Drop Cocktail recipe that uses the lavender syrup as the sweetener.
+Thankfully, it’s not that hard, and we have included the recipe below.
+Beyond that, it’s a basic Lemon Drop Cocktail that uses the lavender syrup as the sweetener.
 There are other versions of the Lemon Drop that include triple sec and other additions, but none are as easy as this one.

 Options for the lavender